A fast and effective kernel two-sample test for large-scale data: Experiments

 \subsubsection{Summary}

 For the existing tests, MMD-B has low power for scale alternatives.
-The power of SCF-full decreases fast as the dimension increases.
-The power of ME-full decreases fast as the dimension increases under scale alternatives.
-The new test is effective for a wide range of testing problems and significantly fast for large-scale data.
+The power of SCF-full decreases rapidly as the dimension increases.
+The power of ME-full decreases quickly under scale alternatives as the dimension increases.
+In constrst, the new test is effective for a wide range of testing problems and significantly faster for large-scale data.